MicrosoftDocs/data-api-builder-docs/data-api-builder/authorization.md

 Permissions describe:

-- Who can make requests on an entity based on role membership.
+- Who can make requests on an entity based on role membership?
-- What actions (create, read, update, delete, execute) a user can perform.
+- What actions (create, read, update, delete, execute) a user can perform?
-- Which fields are accessible for a particular action.
+- Which fields are accessible for a particular action?
-- Extra restrictions on the results returned by a request.
+- Which extra restrictions exist on the results returned by a request?

-The syntax for defining permissions is described in the [runtime configuration article](./configuration-file.md#permissions).
+The syntax for defining permissions is described in the [runtime configuration article](configuration-file.md#permissions).

 > [!IMPORTANT]
 > There may be multiple roles defined within a single entity's permissions configuration.
 However, a request is only evaluated in the context of a single role: